Venus (yacht)

 Venus is a super yacht designed by Philippe Starck's design company Ubik and built by Feadship for the entrepreneur Steve Jobs at a cost of €105 million.
 Jobs died in October 2011, a year before the yacht was unveiled.

 History

 Venus was unveiled 28 October 2012 at the Feadship shipyard.
 The yacht was named for the Roman goddess of love.

-The yacht was impounded 21 December 2012 at the Port of Amsterdam following a payment dispute: Starck claimed Jobs' heirs owed him €3 million of his €9 million fee for the project.
+The yacht was impounded 21 December 2012 at the Port of Amsterdam following a payment dispute: Starck claimed Jobs's heirs owed him €3 million of his €9 million fee for the project.
 The dispute was resolved after a few days.

+On 22 July 2024, the yacht collided with Lady Moura, another private yacht, off the coast of Naples, Italy, causing damage to both vessels.